oweidner/i2crelay/README.rst

 I2C Device Permissions
 ----------------------

-The user running the scripts needs access to the i2c devices in the /dev tree.
+The user running the scripts needs access to the i2c devices in the Linux device tree.
 Instead of running the code as root you can add your user to the i2c group.